hkalexling/Kona_bot/README.md

 - Randomly tweet strings from a .txt file

 ### ToDo
+- Include link to KonaChan page in tweet
 - Better reply feature
 - Auto reply direct messages
 - Set `possibly_sensitive` to be true for images with "sex" tag